• Instruction

 Hitting a putt that has a lot of speed to the back of the cup could take the break out of it.
 When you read putts, make sure you take into consideration that your speed is going to have a direct impact on how the ball moves on the green.

-If you like to roll it kind of slow, make sure that you leave room for more break.
+If you like to roll it kind of slow, make sure that you leave room for more breaks.
 If you hit putts with a bit of speed, you may read a little less break in the putt.

 Reading Greens 101: Two Proven Methods